-When you’ve found a stray animal you’ll need to decide whether you’re willing/able to hold onto the animal for a few days while looking for the animal’s owner or if you need to bring the animal to a shelter.
+When you’ve found a stray animal you will need to decide whether you’re willing and able to hold onto it for a few days while looking for the animal’s owner or if you need to bring the animal to a shelter.
 Consider whether you’re willing to expose your household to an animal that may not be accustomed to others in your home (other pets, children, etc) and may not be current on its vaccinations, flea/tick medication, etc.

 Taking the Stray Animal to a Shelter

-If you found the animal in Boise city limits, Meridian city limits, un-incorporated parts of Ada County, Eagle city limits, or Kuna city limits you can bring it to the Idaho Humane Society.
-The IHS has animal control contracts with these areas and can accept strays found in these areas.
-If you found the stray in another city you can bring it to the IHS shelter and pay a relinquishment fee ($30/dog & $20/cat) or contact the animal control or shelter for your area.
+If you found the animal in Ada County – including in Boise, Eagle, Meridian, Garden City or Kuna city limits – you can bring it to the Idaho Humane Society.
+The IHS has animal control contracts with these areas and can accept any strays that came from those jurisdictions.
+If you found the stray in another city, you can bring it to the IHS shelter and pay a relinquishment fee ($30 for a dog and $20 for a cat) or contact the animal control office or shelter for your area:

 - West Valley Humane Society, Caldwell (Formerly Canyon County Animal Shelter) (208) 455-5920